gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 10. The User Model

 In an MVC framework, we have models, views and controllers.
 The models allow us to define the logic that will interact with our DB.
 Sails.js uses an ORM (although they prefer to call it "a brand new kind of storage and retrieval engine") called <a href="https://github.com/balderdashy/waterline">Waterline.</a> It provides a uniform API for accessing stuff from different kinds of databases, protocols, and 3rd party APIs.
-That means you write the same code to get and store things like users, whether they live in Redis, mySQL, LDAP, MongoDB, or Postgres.
+That means you write the same code to get and store things like users, whether they live in Redis, MySQL, LDAP, MongoDB, or Postgres.
 Waterline strives to inherit the best parts of ORMs like ActiveRecord, Hibernate, and Mongoose, but with a fresh perspective and emphasis on modularity, testability, and consistency across adapters.

 In Quiz Wars, the DB is based on the filesystem (the default method).
 From a development perspective, it's great because we don't need to worry about creating tables and connecting with the DB, plus we can reset the data very easily by selecting the 3rd migration option when lifting the app using "sails lift".
 To see the migration options, the "migrate" value has to be commented out in **"/config/models.js"**.